 DigiPlex issues Nordics’ largest ever data centre bond

-Nordic data centre designer and operator DigiPlex has well and truly signalled its intentions after successfully issuing a NOK 1.80 billion (approx. €184m) senior secured bond in what it says is a bid to gear up for ‘continued rapid growth’.
+Nordic data center designer and operator DigiPlex has well and truly signalled its intentions after successfully issuing a NOK 1.80 billion (approx. €184m) senior secured bond in what it says is a bid to gear up for ‘continued rapid growth’.

 The bond has been set with maturity in April 2024 at a coupon rate of 3-month NIBOR plus 3.65% p.a.
 DNB Asia acted as sole bookrunner for the bond issue.

-DigiPlex co-owner and chairman Byrne Murphy says the bond proceeds will be allocated towards refinancing two maturing bonds issued by DigiPlex Fet AS and DigiPlex Norway AS, in addition to funding the Group’s bid to cater to increasing demand for data centres in the region.
+DigiPlex co-owner and chairman Byrne Murphy says the bond proceeds will be allocated towards refinancing two maturing bonds issued by DigiPlex Fet AS and DigiPlex Norway AS, in addition to funding the Group’s bid to cater to increasing demand for data centers in the region.

 “The strong investor interest is evidence of DigiPlex’s excellent track record and the exponential growth of the Group’s presence in the Nordics as well as its strong brand name in the industry built over 18 years of operations,” says Murphy.